utdata/icj-class/bootstrap/bootstrap-class-04.md

 `https://{githubusername}.github.io/{project-name}/`

-Please take that URL and add it to your Github repo like this:
+Please take that URL and add it to your Github repo in the About section like this:

 ![bs-save-url.gif](../images/bs-save-url.gif)